Universal approximation with complex-valued deep narrow neural networks: Proof of the main result

 as $z\to 0$, showing the continuity of $\card$ on the entire complex plane $\CC$.
 Now \cite[Corollaries~5.6 and~5.7]{Geuchen2023} show that $\card$ is non-polyharmonic and

 for every $z \in\CC \setminus \setn{0}$.
 Hence, we see $\wirt \card (1) = 1$ and $\wirtq \card (1) = 0$. \end{Bsp}

-\section{The polyharmonic case}
+\subsection{The polyharmonic case}

 In this section, we deal with activation functions $\rr: \CC \to \CC$ that are polyharmonic.
 However, it turns out that this property can be relaxed to only requiring that $\rr \in C^2(\CC;\CC)$ in order for the proofs to work.
-The main assumptions of this section can therefore be stated as follows. \begin{Assum} Let $\rr: \CC \to \CC$ be a function satisfying the following conditions: \begin{enumerate}[label={(\roman*)},leftmargin=*,align=left,noitemsep] \item{$\rr\in C^2(\CC;\CC)$,} \item{$\rr$ is not holomorphic,} \item{$\rr$ is not antiholomorphic,} \item{$\rr$ is not $\RR$-affine.} \end{enumerate} \end{Assum}
+Note that we still assume that the activation function $\rr$ is neither holomorphic, nor antiholomorphic, nor $\RR$-affine.
+That these assumptions cannot be neglected is shown in \cref{thm:holo_anti_aff}.
+The main assumptions of this subsection can therefore be stated as follows. \begin{Assum} Let $\rr: \CC \to \CC$ be a function satisfying the following conditions: \begin{enumerate}[label={(\roman*)},leftmargin=*,align=left,noitemsep] \item{$\rr\in C^2(\CC;\CC)$,} \item{$\rr$ is not holomorphic,} \item{$\rr$ is not antiholomorphic,} \item{$\rr$ is not $\RR$-affine.} \end{enumerate} \end{Assum} Using \cref{prop: main}, we derive the following \cref{prop: approx_identity_conj}.
+It states that the function $z \mapsto (z, \overline{z})$ can be uniformly approximated on compact sets by a shallow network of width $2$. \begin{Prop} Let $\rr$ satisfy \cref{assumptions}, let $K \subseteq \CC$ be compact, and $\eps > 0$.
+Then there exist maps $\phi \in \Aff(\CC;\CC^2)$ and $\psi \in \Aff(\CC^2;\CC^2)$ such that